Image views

 }

 An image view is sufficient to start using an image as a texture, but it’s not quite ready to be used as a render target just yet.
-That requires one more step of indirection, known as a framebuffer.
-In the next chapters we’ll have to set up the graphics pipeline.
+That requires one more step, known as a framebuffer.
+In the next chapters, we’ll have to set up the graphics pipeline.